DmtrPn/passport-saml/README.md

   * `signatureAlgorithm`: optionally set the signature algorithm for signing requests, valid values are 'sha1' (default), 'sha256', or 'sha512'
   * `digestAlgorithm`: optionally set the digest algorithm used to provide a digest for the signed data object, valid values are 'sha1' (default), 'sha256', or 'sha512'
   * `xmlSignatureTransforms`: optionally set an array of signature transforms to be used in HTTP-POST signatures.
 By default this is `[ 'http://www.w3.org/2000/09/xmldsig#enveloped-signature', 'http://www.w3.org/2001/10/xml-exc-c14n#' ]`

+ * **For auth with GSuite**
+ * `googleAuth`: if set true, at authorization redirect to google account choose page  [to fix a bag when one of my users if logged in with his/her personal account only](https://stackoverflow.com/questions/58223843/google-saml-sso-403-app-not-configured-for-user-error-when-signed-into-persona)
+ * `googleAccountChooserUrl`: google account chooser page url.
+Default  `https://accounts.google.com/AccountChooser`

  * **Additional SAML behaviors**
   * `additionalParams`: dictionary of additional query params to add to all requests; if an object with this key is passed to `authenticate`, the dictionary of additional query params will be appended to those present on the returned URL, overriding any specified by initialization options' additional parameters (`additionalParams`, `additionalAuthorizeParams`, and `additionalLogoutParams`)
   * `additionalAuthorizeParams`: dictionary of additional query params to add to 'authorize' requests